ArchithM/PyMorph/README.md

-# PyMorph
+# Morph
-Programming Language Built on Python
+Interpreted Programming Language Built on Python.
+Language is currently in development.
+Look out for C#Morph, same syntax but faster.